tieutrongphuc/tp/docs/UserGuide.md

 * Each normal tag must be a single word (no spaces allowed).
 * You can add multiple tags in a single command.
 * **Tag suggestions:** As you type after `t/`, the application will suggest existing tags that match your input.
 Press `Tab` to autocomplete the suggestion.
+* **Research tags (`rtt/`) and job title tags (`jtt/`)** are tag displayed with distinct colors to help you visually distinguish research topics and job titles from other tags.
+They function identically to normal tags for searching and storage.
 <br>
 <br>